-Read our Red Dead Redemption 2 review
+Read our Control review

 Platinum Games, the same studio behind Bayonetta and Astral Chain, has a long history of making flashy, over-the-top action games.
 Nier: Automata, however, is the studio’s magnum opus.
 Featuring the same frantic combat as the studio’s previous games, Nier: Automata goes a step further with an engrossing story, a beautiful setting, and multiple endings.